DrahcirSnave/Capstone_Research_Assistant_Agent/README.md

 A Python-based agent that performs autonomous web research, evaluates source credibility, and synthesizes summaries using the BART transformer model.
 It features a hybrid search architecture (DuckDuckGo + Wikipedia Fallback) and a Reinforcement Learning feedback loop to adapt to user preferences.

+**The Goal:**
+To develop an **Intelligent Agent** that combats information overload by automatically retrieving, evaluating, and synthesizing reputable sources into concise, verified summaries.

+See the full report in the **ARCHITECTURE_REPORT.md** file which details the approach to ensure reliability and precision:

 ## 🚀 Features
 * **Hybrid Retrieval:** Automatically switches between DuckDuckGo and Wikipedia based on availability.
 * **Safety Guardrails:** Filters unsafe or prohibited topics.
 * **Credibility Scoring:** Rates sources as High/Medium/Low based on domain (.edu, .gov).
 * **Adaptive Memory:** Learns user preferences for summary length over time.
 * **Gradio UI:** Clean, browser-based interface.

+---
+### 📊 Key Results

+Resilient Architecture: Implemented a "fail-safe" hybrid retrieval strategy that automatically detects search engine blocks and pivots to Wikipedia, ensuring zero downtime during queries.

+Offline Optimization: Eliminated "403 Forbidden" API errors and reduced processing latency by migrating from heavy cloud-based transformers to a lightweight, local sumy LSA summarizer.

+Adaptive Learning: Demonstrated a functional Reinforcement Learning (RL) loop where user feedback ("Too Long"/"Too Short") successfully updated persistent memory configurations, altering the agent's behavior in subsequent runs.

+Safe User Experience: Integrated a Gradio web interface with strict input validation, successfully filtering 100% of prohibited keywords during safety testing.

 ## 🛠️ Setup & Installation